FAQ

 Can I bound how many concurrent requests the proxy will handle?

 Yes.
-Set listen.maxConcurrentRequests to cap the total number of in-flight requests across the whole proxy, and/or auth.apiKeys[].maxConcurrent to cap how many concurrent requests a single API key can hold.
-Both caps are off by default.
-When either cap is reached, the proxy returns HTTP 503 with Retry-After: 1 and the JSON body {"error":{"message":"concurrency limit exceeded","type":"capacity"}} instead of queuing the request.
+Set listen.maxConcurrentRequests to cap the total number of in-flight requests across the whole proxy.
+It is off by default.
+When the cap is reached, the proxy returns HTTP 503 with Retry-After: 1 and the JSON body {"error":{"message":"concurrency limit exceeded","type":"capacity"}} instead of queuing the request.
+Per-client concurrency policy belongs to your AI gateway; the proxy's cap exists to protect itself and Philter from overload.
 The two metrics to watch are philter_proxy_active_requests (current utilization) and philter_proxy_concurrency_shed_total{scope} (rejections by scope).
 See Configuration for sizing guidance and Monitoring for the PromQL utilization recipe.

 What format are the proxy's error responses in?